-29 Notification to parties other than Access Holders may be done by posting suitable information to QueenslandRail's website.
+26 Notification to parties other than Access Holders may be done by posting suitable information to QueenslandRail's website.
 The MTP will be complete and not be redacted in any way.

-- (f) A notice given by an Access Holder of Nominated Rolling Stock Operator under clause 2.1(e) must be given no less than: - (i) six months prior to the date to which the change relates, where the change relates to a passenger Train Service; or - (ii) three months prior to the date to which the change relates, where the change relates to a non-passenger Train Service. - (g) Except as otherwise provided in an Access Agreement, the cancellation of a Train Service does not excuse either Queensland Rail, er an Access Holder or Nominated Rolling Stock Operator from any relevant obligations under that Access Agreement. - (h) Queensland Rail will publish on its website the MTPs applicable as at the Approval Date and will update the MTPs published on its website, from time to time, so that the MTPs published are those applicable as at the last semi-anniversary or anniversary of the Approval Date, as applicable. - (i) Despite clause 2.1(h), an Access Holder, their Nominated Rolling Stock Operator or their Customer may (acting reasonably) request a copy of the current MTP or Supply Chain Calendar from Queensland Rail, from time to time, and if Queensland Rail receives such a request Queensland Rail will provide a copy of the relevant MTP or Supply Chain Calendar to that Access Holder, Nominated Rolling Stock Operator or Customer as soon as reasonably practicable. - (j) The MTPs and Supply Chain Calendar published under clause 2.1(h), or provided under clause 2.1(i), will be complete and will not be redacted in any way. - (k) Nothing in this Schedule F requires the preparation and publication of a single MTP or Supply Chain Calendar that applies to the Network as a whole.
+- (f) A notice given by an Access Holder or Nominated Rolling Stock Operator under clause 2.1(e) must be given no less than: - (i) six months prior to the date to which the change relates, where the change relates to a passenger Train Service; or - (ii) three months prior to the date to which the change relates, where the change relates to a non-passenger Train Service. - (g) Except as otherwise provided in an Access Agreement, the cancellation of a Train Service does not excuse either Queensland Rail, an Access Holder or Nominated Rolling Stock Operator from any relevant obligations under that Access Agreement. - (h) Queensland Rail will publish on its website the MTPs applicable as at the Approval Date and will update the MTPs published on its website, from time to time, so that the MTPs published are those applicable as at the last semi-anniversary or anniversary of the Approval Date, as applicable. - (i) Despite clause 2.1(h), an Access Holder, their Nominated Rolling Stock Operator or Customer may (acting reasonably) request a copy of the current MTP or Supply Chain Calendar from Queensland Rail, from time to time, and if Queensland Rail receives such a request Queensland Rail will provide a copy of the relevant MTP or Supply Chain Calendar to that Access Holder, Nominated Rolling Stock Operator or Customer as soon as reasonably practicable. - (j) The MTPs and Supply Chain Calendar published under clause 2.1(h), or provided under clause 2.1(i), will be complete and will not be redacted in any way. - (k) Nothing in this Schedule F requires the preparation and publication of a single MTP or Supply Chain Calendar that applies to the Network as a whole.
 Queensland Rail may prepare separate MTPs (and, as a consequence, DTPs), and separate Supply Chain Calendars, for different parts of the Network.

-Modifying a MTP/Scheduling Ad Hoc Planned Possessions
+Modifying a MTP

-- (I) Subject to clause 2.1(m), Queensland Rail may from time to time modify a MTP or update the Supply Chain Calendar-or schedule an Ad Hoc Planned Possession. - (m) Queensland Rail will not modify the MTP, or schedule an Ad Hoc Planned Possession, where to do so would result in an Access Holder's scheduled Train Services not being met in accordance with the Access Holder's Train Service Entitlement, unless: - (i) Queensland Rail has consulted with that Access Holder and given the notice required under clause 2.1(d) of this Schedule F; and - (ii) to the extent that the modification or Ad Hoc Planned Possession is not an Emergency Possession or an Urgent Possession, the Access Holder has agreed to the modifications or scheduled Ad Hoc Planned Possession (such agreement not to be unreasonably withheld).
+- (I) Subject to clause 2.1(m), Queensland Rail may from time to time modify a MTP or update the Supply Chain Calendar. - (m) Queensland Rail will not modify the MTP where to do so would result in an Access Holder's scheduled Train Services not being met in accordance with the Access Holder's Train Service Entitlement, unless: - (i) Queensland Rail has consulted with that Access Holder and given the notice required under clause 2.1(d) of this Schedule F; and - to the extent that the modification is not an Emergency Possession or an Urgent Possession, the Access Holder has agreed to the modifications (such agreement not to be unreasonably withheld).